Kotebus/project-blog/README.md

 **Acceptance Criteria:**

 - Visiting an invalid URL should show the user a 404-style error.
-- It isn't sufficient to render an `<h1>404 Not Found</h1>` within the `page.js` component.
+- It isn't sufficient to render an `<h1>404 Not Found</h1>` within the `page.tsx` component.
 We want to render an _actual_ 404 page, with a 404 status code and the correct meta tags.
 This is important for SEO.

 **Gotchas:**